AliyunContainerService/serverless-k8s-examples/pvc/README.md

 The following sample is for running a simple application to demonstrate pv/pvc usage.

+## Deploy alicloud-disk-controller
-Firstly, we should install alicloud-disk-controller in Serverless Kubernetes Please use your own AK in configmap of alicloud-disk-controller.yaml
+Firstly, we should install alicloud-disk-controller in Serverless Kubernetes cluster.
+Please use your own AK in configmap of alicloud-disk-controller.yaml

 ```